-What does an open-plan kitchen cost?
+What does a new open-plan kitchen cost?

 Prices start from around £3,000 for good quality units for an average sized kitchen.
 Add in worktops, which will cost from £100, and appliances and fitting, which can vary from a few hundred pounds to more than £2,000, depending on the kitchen design.